 For starters, life coaching is all about showing you how to find your way and stay on track with your purpose.
 They can help to make your divorce experience easier to move on from.

 On the other hand, divorce coaching is more about the technical aspects of the process.
 Be it the legalities of divorce or needing an advisor to guide you along with the legal process, they will help you to handle the process like a divorce professional should.
-All in all, it will put you the closest to having a “happy divorce” through making sound decisions during this complicated process of legal issues.
+All in all, it will put you the closest to having a “happy divorce” by making sound decisions during this complicated process of legal issues.

 In the simplest terms, divorce coaching is a way of navigating the best, fairest, and least traumatic end to your marriage; this is done using a third party who can help you plan in an unbiased way, and likely has some specific knowledge of the divorce process.
 A guide and counselor who can assist in the steps toward a fair, preferably amicable, divorce between two spouses.